jhalterman/lyra/README.md

 #### Automatic Invocation Retries

 Lyra also supports invocation retries when a *retryable* failure occurs while creating a Connection or invoking a method against a [Connection] or [Channel].
-Similar to recovery, retries are also performed according to a policy:
+Similar to recovery, retries are also performed according to a [policy][retry-policy]:

 ```java
 Config config = new Config()